KamilSJaron/kamilsjaron.github.io/_posts/2021-12-14-testing-fastK-on-a-difficult-genome.md

   2. Comparing quality of GenomeScope fits to the two spectra
   3. Benchmark the speed of the two k-mer counters
   4. BONUS: the effect of trimming to the quality of fit
+  5. BONUS 2: comparing to another, even faster k-mer counter `ntCard`.

 To see how exactly I did analyses for this blog, see Methods sections bellow.

 ### The practical difference between KMC and FastK

-`KMC` is a k-mer counter that is "giving-up" on k-mer coverage over a threshold specified by parameter (`-cx`).
+`KMC` is a k-mer counter that is "giving-up" on k-mer coverage over a threshold specified by parameter (`-cs`).
 Every k-mer with coverage higher than that will be simply reported as with `cx` coverage.
 This is what is causing problems with the real k-mer coverage is a lot higher for plenty of real genomic k-mers ([as discussed in that already linked older blogpost](https://kamilsjaron.github.io/peculiar-genomic-observations/biological/2020/01/crayfish.html)).

 `FastK` on the other hand uses a different strategy - it calculates coverages in fixed coverage range 1 to ~2^15x (32768).
 And for all k-mers with coverage above, it calculates the total count.
 Furthermore, `Histex` (`FastK` tool to make histograms) produces histograms of freqiencies of coverages for all but the last calculated coverage values (by default 100x).
 The last frequency does not represent the number of distinct k-mers with this coverage or higher (as in KMC), but the theoretical number of distinct k-mers with that coverage and would generate the same coverage as the repetitive k-mers.